synarete/silofs/README.md

 manipulate their data as they would do with any other file-system, while the actual data (and meta-data) is transparently encrypted and stored within a local repository as opaque blobs.
-Other processes, which have the appropriate UNIX credentials may access those blobs as regular files, but they can not view their content.
+Other processes, which have the appropriate UNIX credentials, may access those blobs as regular files, but they can not view their content.
 This model allows common Linux utilities such as [rsync](https://rsync.samba.org/) and [rclone](https://rclone.org/) to backup or archive the content of the